 Does charcoal toothpaste work?

-Dr. White explains that there are no long term studies to determine whether activated charcoal products are safe or effective in regards to dental hygiene.
+Dr. White explains that there are no long-term studies to determine whether activated charcoal products are safe or effective in regard to dental hygiene.
 Her advice is to be cautious when using them for prolonged periods of time, and seek the advice of a dentist if you’re unsure.

 Is charcoal toothpaste safe?

-So overall, yes, charcoal toothpaste is totally safe, even beneficial!
-But speak to your dentist about specific products if you’re confused or concerned.
+Overall, yes, charcoal toothpaste is safe, but speak to your dentist about specific products if you’re confused or concerned.
 Some research suggests the claims made by charcoal toothpaste brands can be misleading and the products ineffective.

 Does charcoal toothpaste whiten teeth?

-There's no concrete scientific evidence to prove that a charcoal toothpaste will whiten teeth, but there’s a lot of positive testimonials from users.
+There's no concrete scientific evidence to prove that charcoal toothpaste will whiten teeth, but there are a lot of positive testimonials from users.
 Charcoal is often combined with other whitening ingredients as well for added benefit.